JoacimLord/The-Luna-Framework/README.md

 orangeSprite.SetPosition(0.5f, 0.0f);
 ```

-The sprite size is in 1:1 units from the cameras perspective and not in pixels.
+The sprite size is in 1:1 units from the cameras perspective and not in pixels (with center origin in the middle of the screen (0,0)).

 Sprite functionality:
 - SetTexture(takes in a filepath or uses the filepath variable as default if no argument is passed)